Doctor of Philosophy & Master of Theology

 The Graduate Studies Program at Fuller Theological Seminary traces its beginnings to a rigorous ThM program which was initiated in the 1950s.
 Later, a full doctoral program was instituted.
 In 1988, the Program was reconstituted as the Center for Advanced Theological Studies (CATS).
 The center seeks primarily to prepare women and men for ministries as teachers and educators.
 The CATS program, with its diverse and international group of students, engages in graduate work at the highest levels of scholarship, research, and reflection.
 This takes place in a community of scholars committed to such study within the context of evangelical faith aimed at serving the varied and worldwide Church of Jesus Christ.
 The CATS program is also dedicated to contributing significantly to theological scholarship in general and to evangelical scholarship both in academic and church settings.
 The center is served by a Graduate Faculty of full and associate professors who have special designated responsibilities in theological research and graduate education.
 It is staffed administratively by an associate dean and the program director.
 The Graduate Faculty consists of scholars who have distinguished themselves in research, publication, and graduate level teaching and supervision.
 In addition to the Full and Associate Members of the Graduate Faculty, the center is also served by Contributing Members of the resident faculty in their capacity as mentors and course supervisors, and by visiting members from other institutions who contribute their expertise in specialized fields.
 The work of the center is supervised by a faculty committee .

 The center offers programs leading to the degrees of Doctor of Philosophy (PhD) and Master of Theology (ThM).
-These programs are offered in the following concentrations of Christian studies: Old Testament, New Testament, church history, historical theology, theology, practical theology, theology and culture, and worship and preaching.
+These programs are offered in the following concentrations of Christian studies: Christian Ethics, Old Testament, New Testament, Theology, Practical Theology, and Theology and Culture.

 The degree of Doctor of Philosophy is the highest academic degree awarded by Fuller Seminary.
 The PhD is a foundational degree program for a vocation in teaching at the university, seminary and college level.
 The School of Theology PhD is designed to prepare its graduates for a vocation in theological teaching and scholarship by equipping them with the essential tools for high-level scholarship, by guiding them in a major research project in the area of their major concentration, and by supporting the development of skills in teaching.
 The PhD is awarded upon successful completion of research language requirements (or their equivalent in some concentrations), 72 units of course work consisting of seminars or directed reading courses, Comprehensive Examinations, a dissertation proposal, and a scholarly dissertation based on research in the area of the student’s major concentration.